LoveOfTwoGods/Ventis-spouse/README.md

 Don´t cover me,I dont like it

 Im shy and introverted,INT you first not me !!
+Atleast you are a friend that I have confidence

 INFP